JamesIves/github-pages-deploy-action/README.md

 ## Configuration 📁

 The `env` portion of the workflow must be configured before the action will work.
-Below you'll find a description of each one does.
+Below you'll find a description of what each one does.

 | Key  | Value Information | Required |
 | ------------- | ------------- | ------------- |